 - CS classes are indicated with no number, and I’m using

 The longest chain is length 5 in both Math and Computer Science, so ensure that you’re making strong progress toward each.
 This strictly forms the lower bound of how quickly you can graduate.
-If your goal is 6 semesters, this means you only get a single semester where you’re not progressing on the longest chain, and I recommend having that one semester be the last one, but knowing that you have some slack here can be good if a semester gets too rough.
+If your goal is 6 semesters, this means you only get a single semester where you’re not progressing on the longest chain, and I recommend having that one semester be the last one for slack.
 Later I’ll talk about proficiency tests, which can shorten the main sequence and get you to electives quicker.

-If you’re not sure what you want yet, frontload core classes so you keep more optionality and can decide more later.
+If you’re not sure where your interests lie, frontload core classes to ensure more optionality later.

 CS College of Engineering - Account For Electives